-Abdominal distention may be significant in patients with a large-bowel obstruction (LBO).
+Abdominal distention may be significant in patients with a LBO.
 The bowel sounds may be normal early on but usually become quiet, and the abdomen is hyperresonant to percussion.

 Palpation of the abdomen may reveal tenderness.
 Fever, severe tenderness, and abdominal rigidity are ominous signs that suggest peritonitis secondary to perforation.
-The cecum is the area most likely to perforate (following the Laplace law that states, in a long pliable tube, the site of largest diameter requires the least pressure to distend ; thus, in a distal large-bowel obstruction, with a competent ileocecal valve, the cecum is the most common site of perforation. ).
+The cecum is the area most likely to perforate (according to the Laplace law stating that in a long pliable tube, the site of largest diameter requires the least pressure to distend ; thus, in a distal LBO, with a competent ileocecal valve, the cecum is the most common site of perforation).

 The presence of true involuntary guarding or peritoneal signs may be indicative of another intra-abdominal process, such as an abscess.
 Rebound tenderness is best elicited by having the patient cough or by shaking the bed.